GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 seen vulnerable to further losses.
 The dollar index rose

-and looked set to close on Friday with a weekly decline that
+and looked set to close on Friday with a decline steeper than

 Gold hit a three-week high of $1,738.66 an ounce